Please note that the conditions have been clarified under the heading Requirements for applicants /Number of applications and previous grants.

 Proof of concept within the infection area

 The purpose of the grant is to bridge the gap between basic research and utilisation or commercialisation of research results within the infection area.
-The proof of concept grant offers persons who are receiving or have received a grant from the Swedish Research Council the opportunity to further develop their research results.
+The proof of concept grant offers persons who are receiving or have received a grant from the Swedish Research Council (Vetenskapsrådet), The Swedish Research Council for health, working life and welfare (Forte) or the Swedish Research Council for sustainable development (Formas) the opportunity to further develop their research results.
 This shall be done by verifying the useability and suitability of a new method, product or process developed from an earlier research project, and to carry out activities preparatory to innovation or commercialisation.

-The initiative is part of the national research programme on antibiotic resistance and the national research programme into viruses and pandemics.
+The initiative is part of the national research programme on antibiotic resistance and the national research programme on viruses and pandemics.

 Support form: Project support